Wool house History

 A look back in time

-The following material has been collected from various sources, permission granted.
+The following material has been collected from various sources, and is presented with permission granted.
 Thanks to all contributors for all these glimpses of the past.

 The Wool House is built after the French raid of 1338 by Cistercian Monks from Beaulieu Abbey.
 It stands with two storeys of stone rubble with angle quoins and a tiled roof.
 It is used as storehouse for wool exports to Europe.

 During Southampton’s time as a leading wool port it is one of several wool houses.
 Today, it is the only surviving freestanding medieval warehouse in Southampton.